Ossowski (Dołęga): History

 During the 17th century some of the Dołęga clan emigrated to Vilna (Vilnius, Lithuania).
 Their noble title was renewed in Lithuania in 1674 by John III Sobieski, King of the Polish–Lithuanian Commonwealth (1674–1696).
-When West Prussia was restored to Prussia, in 1774, the family's high noble rank was recognised by King Frederick II ("the Great", 1740–1786).
+When West Prussia was incorporated into Prussia, in 1774, the family's high noble rank was recognised by King Frederick II ("the Great", 1740–1786).
 The title was renewed again in Poland, in 1825 and 1850, to Kazimierz Jan Dołęga-Ossowski, the last receiver of the title.

 Battles

 Members of the szlachta had a personal obligation to defend the country with men from their own towns and villages.
 The basic tactical unit of the army was the Chorągiew, a group of approximately 200 fighting men financed by a noble clan, capable of operating independently with its own support and transport auxiliaries.